R&H Logo

 • The diversity of cultural commitment symbols

-Three Colorado Supreme Court rulings on the same day helped clarify what can constitute a modern common law marriage.
+Three Colorado Supreme Court rulings helped clarify what can constitute a modern common-law marriage.

 The cases were In re: Estate of Yudkin, In Re Hogsett (mentioned above), and In re: Marriage of LaFleur v.
 Pyfer.
-You can read more about them in our article discussing same-sex common law marriage and divorce.
+You can read more about them in our article, which discusses same-sex common-law marriage and divorce.

-These rulings established that the determination of a common-law marriage should be based on a totality of circumstances.
-No single factor can be decisive.
+These rulings established the determination of a common-law marriage should be based on a totality of circumstances.
+No single factor is necessarily decisive.

 “When examining the parties’ conduct, the factors identified in State v.
 Lucero can still be relevant to the inquiry, but they must be assessed in context; the inferences to be drawn from the parties’ conduct may vary depending on the circumstances.
 Finally, the manifestation of the parties’ agreement to marry need not take a particular form.” — In Re Hogsett (Colo.
 2021)